Motorcycle accident compensation claims solicitors

 If you’ve been injured in a motorbike accident that wasn’t your fault, you may be able to claim compensation.
-At Express Solicitors, our expert motorcycle injury lawyers will help you to get the compensation you deserve.
+Contact our expert motorcycle injury solicitors and get the compensation you deserve.

 The most important things to remember when claiming for a motorbike accident:

 - You may be able to claim compensation if you’ve been involved in a motorcycle accident and the negligence of a third party caused your injuries

 - To receive compensation for your injuries, you will need to prove that the cause of the accident was either partly or wholly someone else’s fault

 - In most cases, you have up to three years from the accident date or three years from the date a medical professional diagnosed your injuries

 - The amount of compensation you can claim for injuries caused by a motorcycle accident will depend on how severe your injuries are and the impact they may have on your life

 Get the best legal team on your side

 - Over 1,000 years of combined legal expertise

 - We’ll get you more compensation than anyone else